crcresearch/GOS/README.rst

 The Global Open Simulator
 =========================

-An agent-based modelling system designed for parallel computing.
+A parallel agent-based platform for global social modelling.

 Introduction
 ------------

-GOS is designed to enable high scale agent-based modeling in Python.
+GOS is designed to enable high scale agent-based modeling in Python (and Jupyter).
 By using the ``multiprocessing`` library, GOS is able to run in parallel.

 Installation
 ------------

+GOS is designed to run on Python 3.

 The following are dependencies: